A connection between past and present: 12th DOS embraces opportunity to shape unit identity

 |0

-This work, A connection between past and present: 12th DOS embraces opportunity to shape unit identity, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A connection between past and present: 12th DOS embraces opportunity to shape unit identity, by 1st Lt.
+Charles Rivezzo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-A connection between past and present: 12th DOS embraces opportunity to shape unit identity

 LEAVE A COMMENT